Chrysler Concorde Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your Chrysler Concorde
+A guide to repairs, service, and maintenance costs for your Chrysler Concorde

 Worn sway bar bushings or sway bar end links may cause a rattling or clunking noise from the front suspension during low-speed driving.
 Though not always the root cause, front struts are often replaced for this condition.

 A damaged cam position sensor (or its wires and connector) can cause intermittent stalling, stumbles, or hard starting.